 How Long Does it Take Seeded Grass to Grow?

 Depending on the type of seed you have spread, it may take anywhere from 5 to 30 days until you begin to see anything happening, and many factors need to be considered during this process as well, including the age of the grass seed.
-So don’t feel you are a failure if your space is still a barren brown after a few weeks.
+So don’t feel you are a failure if your space is still a barren brown after a few weeks, especially if you’ve properly prepared the soil and fed your nascent lawn with fertilizer.
 According to The Garden Counselor, moisture, warmth, oxygen, and light are important details to consider as well when thinking about seed germination success.

 How do I Water my Lawn For the Best Grass?